daemon32/android_lge_fx3/README.md

 This is an attempt to create a cyanogenmod 10 device tree for the LG Optimus F3 Virgin Mobile Phone.

-It's based off of the 'booting' rom ported from the Korean LG Optimus F7 http://androidforums.com/threads/rom-alpha-4-1-2-cyanogenmod-10-0-unofficial.879041/
+It's based off of the 'booting' rom http://androidforums.com/threads/rom-alpha-4-1-2-cyanogenmod-10-0-unofficial.879041/

 This is a work in progress.
 At this stage the device tree is still being created